CheckPointSW/appliance_tpapi/te_api/README.md

 > 4. Writing to output file the last query/upload response info.

-> 5. If te result is found then display the verdict.
-If verdict is malicious then also download the TE report.
+> 5. If te result is found then displaying the verdict.
+If verdict is malicious then also downloading the TE report.

 ### Usage
 ~~~~